-There were one or two others things in there.
-Amherst-I had promised McCloy that I would take a degree from Amherst.
-And when I went up there, he drove about thirty miles to meet me and he and the dean took me to the Dean's house, all for this date, and he promised me I wouldn't have to make a speech or anything.
-And the ceremonies were outdoors.
+There were one or two other things in there.
+Amherst.
+I had promised McCloy that I would take a degree from Amherst.
+And when I went up there, he drove about thirty miles to meet me, and he and the dean took me to the dean's house, all for this date, and he promised me I wouldn't have to make a speech or anything, and the ceremonies were outdoors.
 When we came, we went down the aisle between the students and mounted the stand.

 I say previously we sat at the dean's house.
 I think it was the dean.
-He was a classmate of McCloy's and they had a great deal of persiflage there, very amusing.
-And his wife served us Scotch, and I had three Scotches.
-I never drink Scotch.
-In fact I don't drink much of anything, but I sat there laughing with them and I drank these three Scotches.
-And suddenly the time for the ceremony came up and we went over and robed and went up there.
+He was a classmate of McCloy's and they had a great deal of persiflage there, very amusing, and his wife served us scotch and I had three scotches.
+I never drink scotch.
+In fact, I don't drink much of anything, but I sat there laughing with them and I drank these three scotches.
+And suddenly the time for the ceremony came and we went over and robed and went up there.
 I found myself sitting in the front seat.
-I sat down on the programs and the President sat next to me.
-Some kindly soul in the rear of me handed me the program.
-And I opened the program up-very impressive looking-there were only two speeches.
-There was one by the Secretary of State of the United States and I wasn't to make any speech at all-and I was sitting there with three Scotches aboard (Chuckles).
-That was the darnedest dilemma I ever got into.
-I turned around and got McCloy's eye and he just shriveled all up.
+I sat down on the programs and the president sat next to me.
+Some kindly soul in the rear of me handed me the program and I opened the program up.
+Very impressive looking.
+There were only two speeches.
+There was one by the secretary of state of the United States and I wasn't to make any speech at all-and I was sitting there with three scotches aboard.
+[Chuckles] That was the darndest dilemma I ever got into.
+I turned around and got McCloy's eye and he just shrivelled all up.
 They had broken faith with him, too.
-The President was to talk and I was to talk first.
-My God, my only hope I have is what I can think of while the fellow is making-what is the religious statement at the start [Pogue: Invocation]-the invocation.
-Well as a rule that fellow tries to settle everything you know.
-Well this one did it in one sentence (chuckles).
+The president was to talk and I was to talk first.
+My God, my only hope I have is what I can think of while the fellow is making-what is the religious statement at the start (Pogue: Invocation)-the invocation.
+Well, as a rule that fellow tries to settle everything, you know.
+Well, this one did it in one sentence.
+[Chuckles]